jAlpedrinha/slidingwindow/README.rst

 ==============

 Sliding Window is an implementation of a process worker pool that constantly keeps a given number of running processes.
-The implementation is based on python's multiprocess module.
+The implementation is based on python's multiprocessing module.

 Install